Xilinx/mlir-aie/docs/Building.md

     ```

     If you need to exit the sandbox later, type `deactivate`.
+    If you have a recent Linux distribution, you might not need since
+    if you are able to have all the required packages from the distribution.

 3. Clone and compile LLVM, with the ability to target AArch64 as a cross-compiler, and with MLIR
 enabled: in addition, we make some common build optimizations to use a linker ('lld' or 'gold') other